 I was looking forward to spinning Paint It Black & Homeward Bound, somewhere.

 After AIT, I received my orders: “Report to Reception station Oakland, not later than 31 December 1966, final destination APO SF 96256.”
-That’s great, duty in San Francisco area!
+That’s great, duty in San Francisco Bay Area!
 Except APO stands for Army Post Office, 96256 directs mail to the 196th Light Infantry Brigade in Southeast Asia.

 I had enough time for a few days leave, before my reporting date, which I took to see my parents and brother in Mississippi instead of visiting Marty.
 While there on Christmas Day I contracted pneumonia and was admitted to the nearby Columbus AFB Hospital.
 I wasn’t going to make my reporting date.